BND Hamburger Icon

 • Facebook: Facebook is often seen as a more secure form of social media because only people you are friends with can typically see your profile if your settings are private.
 However, you still want to make sure that you are keeping tabs on what users post to your wall, tag you in and comment on your posts.

-• TikTok: TikTok is quickly becoming a major social media platform, and employers often check it.
+• TikTok: TikTok is a major social media platform, and employers often check it.
 If you create videos on the app, it helps your potential employer get a sense of who you are and how you might work with others at the company.
 Of course, you should make sure your content is appropriate and professional in order to survive a social media screening.

 TipTip